hassanhaseen/hassanhaseen/README.md

   </a>
 </div>

-<p align="center">A passionate developer with experience in entry-level programming projects.</p>
+<p align="center">A passionate developer with hands-on experience in development projects.</p>
 <h2></h2>